Manilla Powers

-Manilla Powers was a star of variety shows, revues, vaudeville, and musical comedies in the 1920s and 1930s.
+Manilla Powers was an American actress.
+She was a star of variety shows, revues, vaudeville, and musical comedies in the 1920s and 1930s.
 She was born and raised in Janesville, Wisconsin.

 Early aptitude

 Manilla was one of six siblings born to Michael Powers, a harness maker, and his wife, Josephine, a dressmaker.
 In 1915, Manilla, aged 17, was selected as one of six female students chosen to represent Janesville High School in a triangular girl's debating league.
 She was class vice-president as a high school sophomore, won a recorder medal as a junior and graduated in 1916.